Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-where $k, p\in \mathbb{N}$, with $1\leqslant k\leqslant N$, and where, likewise in the near-zone expansion~\eqref{hnNZ}, some powers of logarithms, such that $p \leqslant n-1$, appear.
-The appearance of logarithms in the far-zone expansion of the harmonic-coordinates metric has been known since the work of Fock~\cite{Fock}.
-One knows also that this is a coordinate effect, because the study of the ``asymptotic'' structure of space-time at future null infinity by Bondi et~al.~\cite{BBM62}, Sachs~\cite{Sachs62}, and Penrose~\cite{P63, P65}, has revealed the existence of other coordinate systems that avoid the appearance of any logarithms: the so-called \emph{radiative} coordinates, in which the far-zone expansion of the metric proceeds with simple powers of the inverse radial distance.
-Hence, the logarithms are simply an artifact of the use of harmonic coordinates~\cite{IW68, Madore, B87}.
-The following theorem, proved in Ref.~\cite{B87}, shows that our general construction of the metric in the exterior of the source, when developed at future null infinity, is consistent with the Bondi--Sachs--Penrose~\cite{BBM62, Sachs62, P63, P65} approach to gravitational radiation.
+The appearance of logarithms in the far-zone expansion of the harmonic-coordinates metric has been known since the work of \cite{Fock}.
+One knows also that this is a coordinate effect, because the study of the ``asymptotic'' structure of space-time at future null infinity has been consistently performed in a coordinate system that avoids the appearance of far zone logarithms \citep{BBM62, Sachs62, NU63}.
+This asymptotic structure was further elucidated thanks to the tools of the \cite{NP62} formalism and conformal compactifications leading to the concept of asymptotically ``simple'' spacetimes in the sense of \cite{P63, P65}.
+More generally, a large class of so-called \emph{radiative} coordinate systems exist \citep{Papa69,MadoreI,MadoreII}, in which the far-zone expansion of the metric proceeds with simple powers of the inverse radial distance.
+Hence, the logarithms are simply an artifact of the use of harmonic coordinates \citep{IW68, B87}.
+An algorithm to go from harmonic coordinates to \cite{NU63} coordinates has been implemented by \cite{BCFOS21, BCFOS23}.
+The following theorem shows that general MPM construction of the metric in the exterior of the source, when developed at future null infinity, is consistent with the \cite{BBM62, Sachs62, P63, P65} approach to gravitational radiation.

-\begin{theorem} The most general multipolar-post-Minkowskian solution, stationary in the past [see Eq.~\eqref{statpast}], admits some radiative coordinates $(T,\mathbf{X})$, for which the expansion at future null infinity, $R\to+\infty$ with $U\equiv T-R/c= \mathrm{const}$, takes the form
+\begin{theorem} \citep{B87} The most general multipolar-post-Minkowskian solution, stationary in the past [see Eq.~\eqref{statpast}], admits some radiative coordinates $(T,\mathbf{X})$, for which the expansion at future null infinity, $R\to+\infty$ with $U\equiv T-R/c= \mathrm{const}$, takes the form

-The functions $K_{L, k, n}$ are computable functionals of the source multipole moments.
-In radiative coordinates the retarded time $U$ is a null coordinate in the asymptotic limit.
-The metric $H_\mathrm{ext}^{\alpha\beta}=\sum_{n\geqslant 1}G^nH^{\alpha\beta}_{(n)}$ is asymptotically simple in the sense of Penrose~\cite{P63, P65, GH78}, perturbatively to any post-Minkowskian order. \end{theorem}
+The functions $K_{L, k, n}^{\alpha\beta}$ are computable functionals of the source multipole moments.
+In radiative coordinates the retarded time $U$ is a null coordinate in the asymptotic far zone limit.
+Furthermore the metric